sonalsinghroha/readme-file/golang.md

 ## Introduction

-This SOP outlines the process of installing the Go programming language (Golang) on Windows, macOS, and Linux systems.
+This guide outlines the process of installing the Go programming language (Golang) on Windows, macOS, and Linux systems.
 Go is known for its simplicity, concurrency support, and performance.

 ---